YumaYX/rubydemodoc/input/json/read_with_parse.md

-This Ruby code snippet demonstrates how to read a JSON file and parse its content into a Ruby object.
-The code first requires the `json` library, which provides functions for working with JSON data.
-Then, it uses `File.read('input/json/file.json')` to read the entire content of the file located at the specified path.
-Finally, it uses `JSON.parse()` to parse the JSON string read from the file into a Ruby object.
-The resulting Ruby object can then be accessed and manipulated as needed within the program.
-Note that if the file does not exist or contains invalid JSON, this code will raise an error.
+This Ruby code snippet demonstrates parsing a JSON file.
+The `require 'json'` statement loads the JSON library, which is essential for working with JSON data in Ruby.
+The `JSON.parse(File.read('input/json/file.json'))` line reads the entire content of the `file.json` file located in the `input/json` directory, and then uses the `JSON.parse` method to convert the JSON string into a Ruby object.
+This object can then be manipulated and used within the Ruby program.